Skip to Content

 Despite almost non-existent gay rights in the Arab world, there does exist a local LGBTQ community fighting for recognition and acceptance

-Of course, we were always cautious to avoid any public displays of affection and only booked a double bed in hotels we were certain are gay friendly.
+Of course, we were always cautious to avoid any public displays of affection and only booked a double bed in hotels we were certain were gay friendly.
 In short, for our safety, we had to go back into the closet.

 In this article, we've set out the 5 most gay friendly Arab countries based on our first-hand experience and research.
 This only relates to the 22 Arab countries around the Middle East and North Africa, which are also member states of the Arab League, therefore this does not take into account Israel, Turkey, and Iran.
 Be sure to also check out our guide to what we think are the most dangerous countries for gay travelers.